telerik/maui-docs/controls/datagrid/datagrid-overview.md

 * [Commands]({%slug datagrid-commands-overview %})&mdash;The DataGrid allows you to attach commands, such as `ColumnHeaderTap`, `CellTap`, `BeginEdit`, and more, which will be executed when certain actions occur.

-* [UI Virtualization]&mdash;The highly optimized data layer of the DataGrid enables fast grouping, sorting, and filtering operations.
+* UI Virtualization&mdash;The highly optimized data layer of the DataGrid enables fast grouping, sorting, and filtering operations.
 The user interface uses virtualization for its row and cell elements, which means that visual elements are created only when needed and only for the currently visible cells.

 * [Editing]({%slug datagrid-editing %})&mdash;You can enable users to edit the data presented in the DataGrid.
 Depending on the column data type, a relevant editor allows end users to edit content in a friendly environment.
 For example, if one of the columns is a date, a date-picker will be used to offer a change in the date field.